-The Government's Winter Fuel Allowance is a non means-tested benefit to help pay for heating during the coldest months.
-With information from the Department of Work and Pensions, here is our guide to who can claim it, how to do so and how much you might receive, as well as other financial help that may be available during the winter.
+As the nights (and days) grow colder and the cost of keeping your home comfortable increases, the Government's Winter Fuel Allowance can help pay for heating during the coldest months.
+With the help of information from the Department for Work and Pensions, we've put together a guide on who can claim the Winter Fuel Allowance and Cold Weather Payment, how to do so and how much you might receive, as well as other financial help that may be available during the winter.

-The Winter Fuel Payment helps older people keep warm during the winter months each year, as they get direct help with paying their heating bills.
-In 2014/15 Winter Fuel Payments benefited almost 12.5 million older people in around 9 million UK households.
+The Winter Fuel Payment helps older people keep warm during the winter months as they get direct help with paying their heating bills.
+In 2017/18 Winter Fuel Payments benefited over 11.08 million older people in around 8.4 million UK households.

-You can expect to receive between £100 and £300 per winter.
-The amount of payment you can receive depends on your personal circumstances.
-Things like whether you live with someone else or on your own, whether you/they are on benefits and how old the other person is will all make a difference to how much you can receive.
+You can expect to receive between £100 and £300 per winter and the amount of payment you can receive depends on your personal circumstances.
+Things like whether you live with someone else or on your own, whether you/they are on benefits and how old the other person is makes a difference to how much you can receive.
 Find out from the Government how much you can get.

-Ninety-eight per cent of people get their Winter Fuel Payment automatically because they are receiving another benefit.
+98% per cent of people get their Winter Fuel Payment automatically because they are receiving another benefit.
 However, if you need to claim, it is really simple.
-Just call 03459 15 15 15 with your National Insurance number and have your bank details to hand.
+Just call 0800 731 0160 with your National Insurance number and have your bank details to hand.
 Once you've claimed, you'll get Winter Fuel Payments automatically every year unless there is a change in your circumstances.
 It's easy to find out if you're eligible - just take a look at the website.